Tini79/cflow/docs/channel-manager/tutorials/channel-manager/room-type.md

 ---
-title: Setup Property & Room Types
+title: Setup Room Types
 description: Guide for creating property and defining room types in Channel Manager
-sidebar_position: 1
+sidebar_position: 4
 ---

-# Setup Property & Room Types
+# Setup Room Types

 This tutorial will guide you through setting up your property and defining room types in the Channel Manager system.